JdejesusIsaac/Compound-DashBoard/README.md

 # Compound-DashBoard

-App Shows list of Interest rates for diffrent markets of compound.
+App Shows list of Interest rates for diffrent underlying assets on compound.

 # Stack